heaventree/McCloud-Backup/project_management/MASTER_PM_GUIDE.md

 ## Project Management Framework Overview

-The Payymo project management framework is organized into three integrated layers:
+The McCloud Backup project management framework is organized into three integrated layers:

 ### Foundation Layer
 Contains the core governance and control elements that establish project direction and boundaries: